loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 requires that the set of variables in $e$ are a subset of $Gamma$, but rather that the set of variables in $e$ is $Gamma$.

-This means the typing rule App in @stlc_typing is no longer valid.
-The same goes for the Var, also in @stlc_typing.
+This means the typing rules App and Var in @stlc_typing are no longer valid.

-#let linear_app = prooftree(rule(name: "App",
+#let linear_app = prooftree(rule(
+  name: "App",
   $Gamma, Delta tack e_1 e_2 : tau$,
   $Gamma tack e_1 : sigma lollipop tau$,
   $Delta tack e_2 : sigma$,